apache/camel/MIGRATION.md

 #### camel-test

-If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer nessasary, and instead you should just use the `bind` method from the `Registry` API which you can call directly from `CamelContext`, such as:
+If you are using camel-test and override the `createRegistry` method, for example to register beans from the `JndiRegisty` class, then this is no longer necessary, and instead you should just use the `bind` method from the `Registry` API which you can call directly from `CamelContext`, such as:

     context.getRegistry().bind("myId", myBean);